MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 - M365-collaboration
 - m365initiative-migratetom365
 search.appverid: MET150
-description: "Learn about reports for cloud to cloud migrations using Migration Manager in Microsoft 365."
+description: "Learn about reports, errors, and status codes for cloud to cloud migrations using Migration Manager in Microsoft 365."
 ---
-# Migration Manager: Reports and error codes for cloud migrations
+# Migration Manager: Reports, errors & status codes for cloud migrations

-Migration Manager generates a series of scan log and reports for cloud migration scenarios.
+Migration Manager generates a series of logs and reports for cloud migration scenarios.
 Use these reports to help manage, audit, and troubleshoot your migration process.

->[!Note]
->These reports are for cloud migrations only.
-For file share migrations, learn more at: [Reports and errors for file share migrations](mm-reports.md)

-## How to download

-**Scan log:** Select a scan task (each row in the Scans UI table represents a scan task) in the Scans UI, select “Download scan log” in the action bar.

-**Scan reports:** Select “Download reports” in the action bar directly in the Scans UI.
-Don't select any individual scan task.
-Scan reports are overall reports for all scan tasks.

-## Scan reports

 |Report|Description|
 |:-----|:-----|:-----|